 If you have been identified as an employee who will return to campus as part of the re-entry process, your supervisor will provide you with information on processes and safety guidelines.

-All employees who are returning to campus should complete the online orientation course which outlines the measures the university is putting in place for a safe return to campus and how to protect yourself from COVID-19.
+All employees should complete the online orientation course which outlines the measures the university has put in place for a safe return to campus and how to protect yourself from COVID-19.

 University Response to Illness or Exposure

 The Office of Health, Safety and Environment will monitor COVID-19 reports daily and follow up with students, staff, and faculty if additional information is required.
 If two or more students, staff, and faculty present with symptoms and have been linked through a location (classroom, laboratory or residence), HSE will contact Alberta Health Services to report the cases.
 Alberta Health Services will liaise with the HSE director for further requests of information (attendance records) and next steps to be taken by the university.

 If you have concerns or become aware an individual is not complying with quarantine/self-isolation requirements or other public health orders, please contact Alberta Health Services by